firebase/firebase-js-sdk/docs-devsite/firestore_lite.firestoredataconverter.md

   // `updateDoc()` is _not_ be compatible with `WithFieldValue<PostDbModel>`.
   // This type checking prevents the caller from specifying objects with
   // incorrect properties or property values.
-  // @ts-expect-error "Argument of type { title: String; } is not assignable
+  // @ts-expect-error "Argument of type { title: string; } is not assignable
   // to parameter of type WithFieldValue<PostDbModel>"
   await updateDoc(documentRef, { title: 'New Title' });
 }